 I kick the doghouse.
 It rattles loudly.
 "No, Momma."
 I point to the gate and yell, "People in the alley."
 Like the trusty guard dog he is, Tippy rushes to the gate, bounding against it with his full weight, bearing his long teeth.

 Two kids in the alley scream and run down the alley as fast as their legs will take them.

-Momma shakes her head and returns into the kitchen.
+Momma shakes her head and returns to the kitchen.
 I go into the cellar.

 I'm relieved until Chet yells, "Let me out."
-A little curly-headed girl is walking on the far side of the alley on her way to the store.
+A curly-headed girl about my age is walking on the far side of the alley on her way to the store.
 I've seen her before.
 It's the little wimp's sister.
 Tippy runs up to the gate to greet her in his doggy way.

 She turns and runs.
-But not to the alley store, the other way.
+But not toward the alley store, the other way.
 Back the way she had come.

 When Chet's father came to our front door and says to Momma that his son was in her basement, she denies it.
-But he insists and finally Momma, says she'll go down and see.
+But he insists and finally Momma says she'll go down and see.
 That's how I got caught.
-That little red-headed snitch.
+That curly-headed snitch.

 Momma makes sure Tippy is locked in his doghouse.
 She sends me to my room.
-She says she deal with me later.
+She says she'll deal with me later.

-From my second story window, I watch the man lead the little wimp out the cellar, past the doghouse.
+From my second-story window, I watch the man lead the little wimp out of the cellar, past the doghouse.
 Chet pounds the roof with his hand.
-My faithful dog barks and jumps against the doghouse door.
+The doghouse shakes with Tippy's excited reaction.

 His father swats his son on the rump.
 "Chester Charles Almon, haven't you learned anything?
 Don't bully others, not even a dog."